 Contact Information by County

-Goldfish have many unusual body forms and occur in a variety of colors.
+Goldfish have many unusual body forms with a variety of colors.
 Bulge-eyed and multiple tailed forms are commonly produced for aquarium display, but normal body form is robust and laterally compressed.
 The natural color is olive-brown dorsally to bronze-gold laterally and yellowish-white ventrally.
 Black, gold, bronze, orange, red, pink, and white, or combinations of these colors are often found.
 Goldfish resemble Common Carp but lack barbels on upper jaw.

 Goldfish is an exotic species that is widely distributed in Iowa waters.
-The origin of most of these specimen is from aquarium or bait buckets.
+The origin of most of these fish is from aquarium or bait buckets.
 Wild populations of goldfish have been reported in the Mississippi, Missouri, Des Moines, Iowa, Cedar and Wapsipinicon rivers.
 Several man-made recreational lakes, river impoundments, and surface mine lakes also have reproducing Goldfish populations.
 They do not appear to jeopardize the integrity of native fishes and seldom spread far.